Scleral Buckle

 Result of Scleral Buckle Treatment

-Most patients notice an improvement in vision within a few weeks.
-However, some may require additional treatments, such as vitrectomy, if complications arise.
-With proper care, scleral buckle surgery successfully prevents further detachment and stabilizes vision.
+Most patients notice improvement in vision within a few weeks.
+Some may require additional treatments such as vitrectomy if complications arise.
+With proper care, scleral buckle surgery successfully prevents further detachment and stabilises vision.
+Long-term prognosis data indicate that over 90% of patients maintain stable retinal attachment at five years, with the best visual outcomes seen in those who receive treatment before macular detachment occurs.

 Types of Retinal Detachments Treated with Scleral Buckle